MakeSchool-Tutorials/Node-Reddit-Clone/P06-Sign-Up-And-Login/content.md

 The special issue we have with users is we can't know the users' password, we have to encrypt it.
 To do that we'll use a project called `bcrypt` that gives us some easy methods to encrypt passwords and save a secure "password digest" instead of the actual password.

-All this bcrypt logic will live in the user model.
+All this `bcrypt` logic will live in the user model.
 What we'll do is:

-1. Install `bcrypt` to our project and require it in our model
+1. Install `bcryptjs` to our project and require it in our model.
 1. Add a method to our user model that detects if the `password` attribute is being modified, and if it is salt and has the password to produce a password digest that we'll save into the database.
 1. Lastly, make a model method called `comparePassword()` that takes in an attempted password and returns true or false if the attempt matches what is in the database.

 You'll need to 'salt' the password.
 Read about 'salting' [here](https://en.wikipedia.org/wiki/Salt_(cryptography)).
 While you can include a your secret 'salt' value in an environment variable that is accessible throughout node.
 We can use `dotenv` library to help.

 1. Install `dotenv`.
 1. Then you'll need to create a file in the root of your project named `.env` and define a variable with `SECRET=somehashvalue`, where 'somehashvalue' can be any random set of characters.
 1. Last, `require('dotenv').config();` as early as possible in your project.
 Adding it at the top of `server.js` is probably a good idea.

 Read more about `dotenv` [here](https://www.npmjs.com/package/dotenv).